OsatoVicTory/AuthenticationTask/README.md

 13. Using user route

-14. Testing staff route as a user and got the json message "Not a staff".
+14. Testing staff route as a user and got the json message "Not an Admin".

-15. Testing admin route as a user and got the json message "Not an admin".
+15. Testing admin route as a user and got the json message "Not a Manager".

-16. Testing manager route as a user and got the json message "Not an admin".
+16. Testing manager route as a user and got the json message "Not a Staff".

 17. Password recovery route